What are you looking for?

 Description of the role of the physiotherapist within the multidisciplinary team in the field of health.
 The different areas of action and the phases of intervention in various pathologies will be presented, as well as the technological tools that can be used.
 There will be a hands-on demonstration of the different treatment options available to physiotherapists, such as the electrical muscle stimulation approach or the use of assessment tools

-When you play sports, do you know what the physiotherapist can do for you?
+When you practice sports, do you know what physiotherapy can do for you?

 Students will be introduced to the functions of the physiotherapist who works in the sports field.